cncf/techdocs/assessments/0011-keda/keda-analysis.md

 - **Contributor documentation:** concerns documentation for new and existing contributors to the KEDA OSS project
 - **Website:** concerns the mechanics of publishing the documentation, and includes branding, website structure, and maintainability

-Each section begins with summary ratings based on a rubric with appropriate [criteria][cncf-doc-criteria] for the section, then proceeds to:
+Each section begins with summary ratings based on a rubric with appropriate [criteria](https://github.com/cncf/techdocs/blob/main/assessments/criteria.md) for the section, then proceeds to:
 - **Comments**: observations about the existing documentation, with a focus on how it does or does not help KEDA users achieve their goals.
 - **Recommendations**: suggested changes that would improve the effectiveness of the documentation.

-An accompanying document, [keda-implementation.md][implementation-doc], breaks the recommendations down into concrete actions that can be implemented by project contributors.
+An accompanying document, [keda-implementation.md](./keda-implementation.md), breaks the recommendations down into concrete actions that can be implemented by project contributors.
 Its focus is on drilling down to specific, achievable work that can be completed in constrained blocks of time.
-Ultimately, the implementation items should be tracked as a series of Github [issues][keda-issues].
+Ultimately, the implementation items should be tracked as a series of Github [issues]((./keda-issues.md).

 ## How to use this document

-Readers interested only in actionable improvements should skip this document and read [keda-implementation.md](./keday-implementation.md).
+Readers interested only in actionable improvements should skip this document and read [keda-implementation.md](./keda-implementation.md).

 Readers interested in the current state of the documentation and the reasoning behind the recommendations should read the section of this document pertaining to their area of concern: